Self-Directed Study Groups

 - Aim to have 3-6 members who are willing to meet for 1-3 hours 2-3 times a week at consistent times.

 - Assess each member's strengths (who's good at math? who's a fast reader?) so you can rely on each other for different things.
 Assign tasks based on these strengths when possible so everyone participates.

-- Come prepared by reading and working on the material ahead of time so you know what you're having difficulty with.
+- Come prepared by reading and working on the material ahead of time so you know what is giving you trouble.
 Don't expect your group to teach you everything (if you need one on one attention, meet with a tutor ahead of time).

 - Stay organized and focused by having a group leader redirect distractions and keep you on task.
 Typically the group leader is the person who organized the group, but someone else in the group could be agreed upon.

-- Try to set an agenda using a study guide from your professor, focusing on certain chapters or topics, or at the start of the meeting ask each person in the group what he or she would like to cover and write the list on a white board.
+- Try to set an agenda using a study guide from your professor, focusing on certain chapters or topics, or at the start of the meeting ask each person in the group what he/she would like to cover and write a list on a white board.
 Pace yourself and keep an eye on the time!

 - Take regular short breaks so you don't get burned out.

-- After a week weeks of meeting, review how the group is running by asking everyone "what is working well and how can we do more of it?"
+- After a week of meeting, review how the group is running by asking everyone, "What is working well and how can we do more of it?"
 Keep the tone positive.

 - Do NOT copy!
-Not only will you get charged with Academic Dishonesty, you also won't learn the material.
+Not only will you get charged with academic dishonesty, you won't learn the material.